What is an Ecological Impact Assessment?

 Projects that require an Environmental Impact Assessment (EIA) will need to incorporate an Ecological Impact Assessment (EcIA) within the overall appraisal.
 An EcIA may also be required as part of other forms of assessment.

-The service identifies and evaluates the potential impacts of a development or project on a site, its surrounds and any nearby sensitive ecological areas.
+The service identifies and evaluates the potential impacts of a development or project on a site, its surrounds and any nearby ecologically sensitive areas.
 It will also include measures to mitigate, monitor, and enhance areas as part of the project.

 When do I need to get in touch?